MichaelCurrin/jekyll-theme-quickstart/README.md

 ## Installation
 >  Install this theme in your project

-This project is hosted on GitHub since there is less friction without the signup and publish part.
+Two approaches are covered for installing the theme.
+The Remote Theme approach is necessary for plain GH Pages setup, while the second approach needs some kind of CI like GitHub Actions or Netlify.
+Both require only a few lines of code.

-### Install using Remote Theme plugin
+### GH Pages Remote Theme flow

-This is the only way to use a custom theme on GitHub Pages without using CI.
-Only a few standard themes are available so you have to use this plugin to fetch your custom theme.
+Only a few standard themes are available on the locked GH Pages environment.
+So you must use this Remote Theme plugin to fetch your custom theme.

-#### 1. Add to config
+#### 1. Add to the config

 Use the [remote theme](https://github.com/benbalter/jekyll-remote-theme) approach to load a theme using GitHub details.